Back

 Connecting your Team with your Company’s Mission

-Your company’s mission, vision, and values are important documents that articulate what your company is trying to do and what it stands for.
-For a company to thrive it needs happy and dedicated employees and the best way to have dedicated employees is by helping them connect with your company’s goals.
+Your company’s mission, vision, and values are essential documents that articulate what it is trying to do and what it stands for.
+For a company to thrive, it needs happy and dedicated employees, and the best way to have dedicated employees is to help them connect with your company’s goals.

-You connect your company goals with your employee’s goals by aligning your mission, vision, and values to your employees’ focus.
-Show them that there’s a way, a path to follow to learn, grow, scale in the company, and contribute to society.
-Let them know that their work has a purpose and give them goals that align with what the company wants to achieve, and stands for.
+You connect your company goals with your employees’ goals by aligning your mission, vision, and values with your employees’ focus.
+Show them a path to learn, grow, scale in the company, and contribute to society.
+Let them know that their work has a purpose and give them goals that align with what the company wants to achieve and stands for.

 But how can you create this connection?
-Creating this alignment is a challenge on its own, and can sometimes end up in you giving the wrong message and your employees feeling even more drifted from your company than before.
+Creating this alignment is a challenge on its own, and it can sometimes result in you giving the wrong message and your employees feeling even more drifted from your company than before.

 To avoid those kinds of situations, be sure to keep reading because here’s how to connect employees with your company’s mission, vision, and values:

-We all have seen that “About Us” section on companies’ websites where they explain their history and also their mission, vision, and values.
-Now, these three words although similar, strive to accomplish a different objective, and it’s important that you identify and understand each of them and what they mean to your company.
+We have all seen the “About Us” section on companies’ websites, where they explain their history, mission, vision, and values.
+Although similar, these three words strive to accomplish different objectives, and you must identify and understand each of them and what they mean to your company.
 Let’s start with the Mission:

 • Your Vision: Where you want to go.
 The end goal.
-What you want to achieve on a larger scale.
-Your vision is the realization of a company’s dream, and it gives you and your employees a sense of purpose.
+What do you want to achieve on a larger scale?
+Your vision is realizing a company’s dream, giving you and your employees a sense of purpose.
 Create a company vision that inspires and motivates employees to work toward achieving it.
-Remember that to remain engaged, employees need to see how their work every day drives the vision forward.
+Remember that to remain engaged, employees need to see how their daily work drives the vision forward.

 • Values: What You Believe In.
-Your values are an example of what your mission and vision represent on the daily basis.
-Employees need to know exactly what your company values are and how they translate into actions and behaviors in each role.
+Your values are an example of what your mission and vision represent daily.
+Employees need to know your company’s values and how they translate into actions and behaviors in each role.
 Values can align employees wherever they’re located, whether they’re working from home or seeing each other face to face, and when they are clearly defined, your values can become the shared thread of company culture.

-Check out Give Meaning to Your Corporate Values to have a deeper understanding of company values how to define the ones that your company needs.
+Check out Give Meaning to Your Corporate Values to have a deeper understanding of company values and how to define the ones your company needs.

 Tips to Connect your Team with your Company

-To connect employees to the company mission, vision, and values — and each other — they need to see how their daily work affects the larger business.
+To connect employees to the company mission, vision, and values — and each other — they need to see how their daily work affects the more significant business.
 Follow these tips and learn how to improve your company culture and connect your employees with your company mission:

 1. Communicate your mission and core values

-Core values are extremely important and a responsible company should always be a step ahead in manifesting these core values in every employee.
+Core values are fundamental, and a responsible company should always be a step ahead in manifesting these core values in every employee.

-Communication will allow you to unlock every door in your organization and ensure that your employees are not only listening to your mission, vision, and values but that they embody them as well.
-People learn by example, so be sure that your managers and supervisors are people who embody the company values and treat each employee with respect.
+Communication will allow you to unlock every door in your organization and ensure your employees listen to and embody your mission, vision, and values.
+People learn by example, so ensure your managers and supervisors embody the company values and treat each employee respectfully.

-Supervisors and Managers are some of the people that represent what the company stands for and if they are not helping you to spread out a good and healthy work environment that’s aligned with the company mission and values, then you know where to start with the changes.
+Supervisors and Managers represent what the company stands for.
+If they are not helping you create a good and healthy work environment aligned with the company’s mission and values, then you know where to start with the changes.

 2. Encourage Openness in Your Workspace

-Most problems that occur in the workplace are due to communication issues.
-This may happen due to communication channels not being strong enough.
-If the communication between one team and another is unclear or breaks down, it can lead to problems arising and a chaotic work environment.
+Communication issues cause most workplace problems.
+This may happen because communication channels are not strong enough.
+If communication between one team and another is unclear or breaks down, it can lead to problems and a chaotic work environment.

-Creating Openness in your workplace is part of the responsibility of your supervisor and managers.
-This means your organization must create an environment where managers clearly know the company values communication and employees feel comfortable speaking up.
+Creating Openness in your workplace is part of your supervisor’s and managers’ responsibility.
+Your organization must create an environment where managers know the company values communication and employees feel comfortable speaking up.

-• Acknowledge that your employees’ views are important.
+• Acknowledge that your employees’ views are essential.

 • Ask your employees for input.